nagasudhirpulla/taming_python/blog/skills/logging.md

 * User logger object to generate logs

 ### specify log timestamp format in the formatter object
+* The format of log timestamp can be explicitly mentioned in the log formatter using the `datefmt` argument as shown below
 ```py
 # ...
 # create a formatter object to specity the log format